How To Optimise Header Tags for SEO

 Do All HTML Tags Need to be in Sequence, i.e., H1 Followed by H2 and so on?

-The primary goal of an online store is to maximise the returns on their investment for eCommerce SEO services.
-An SEO failure – specifically, the failure to maximise the value of header tags on your eCommerce website – can result in lower search visibility, fewer online store visits, fewer conversions, and finally lost revenue.
-Therefore, strengthening the HTML tags for eCommerce will help you achieve a higher conversion rate and your fullest business potential.
+An SEO failure – specifically, the failure to maximise the value of header tags on your online Store – can result in lower search visibility, fewer online store visits, fewer conversions, and finally lost revenue.

 Liked The Article?
 Share It